Robert Drinan: Teaching, writing, and later life

-Sexual assault allegations
+Sexual assault allegation

 In 2012, five years after Drinan's death, Slate writer Emily Yoffe said that he had sexually assaulted her when she was "a teenager of 18 or 19."
 Drinan's niece responded to the allegations by calling it "odd that anyone would come forward with this allegation decades later when our uncle is in no position to defend himself."

 Associations and awards

 Drinan served as a member of the American Bar Association House of Delegates until his death and was chair of the ABA Section on Individual Rights and Responsibilities.
 In 2004, Drinan received the ABA Medal, the organization's highest honor for distinguished service in law.
 On May 10, 2006, Drinan was presented the Distinguished Service Award by then Speaker Dennis Hastert and then Minority Leader Nancy Pelosi on behalf of the House of Representatives.
 He received 21 honorary doctorates during his life.

 Drinan served on the Board of Directors of People for the American Way, the International League for Human Rights, the Lawyers Committee for Human Rights, the International Labor Rights Fund, Americans for Democratic Action, and the NAACP Legal Defense and Educational Fund.
 He was elected to the Common Cause National Governing Board in 1981 and 1997.
 For many years he was Chairman of PeacePAC, a division of Council for a Livable World, and a Director of the Center for Arms Control and Non-Proliferation.

 The College Democrats of Boston College annually present an award in honor of Drinan to prominent Catholic Democratic figures.
 Past awardees include John Kerry, Donna Brazile, and Massachusetts Lt.
 Gov. Tim Murray.

 Georgetown University Law Center awards the Robert F. Drinan, S.J., Public Service Award to alumni "whose careers, like Fr.
 Drinan's, enhance human dignity and advance justice."